 It stood out from the other bi-colors in that it seemed less prone to cracking, and a higher yield.

-Yellow Heirloom Varieties:
+Yellow Heirloom Tomatoes:

 People generally think of yellow tomatoes as low-acid and mild, which many of them are.
 Some, however are quite tangy with a slight citrus flavor and are in no way mild.
 Hughs, Manyel and Great White lean toward the mild sweet side, with Limmony tending to be tangy with higher acid.